 Students with more than 12 semester credits or 18 quarter credits should follow the transfer application process.

-Sophomore transfer students take pre-requisite courses and must be enrolled at Concordia University for at least two semesters immediately prior to the BSN cohort June start.
+Sophomore students must take pre-requisite courses and must be enrolled at Concordia University for at least two semesters immediately prior to the BSN cohort June start.
 Sophomore transfer students must also take at least 24 credits (including one full-year sequence of required science) at Concordia.

 - Junior transfer students, who have already completed or are in the process of completing their general education requirements and nursing pre-requisites, apply directly into the nursing cohort.
 The 2017 cohort application will be available after January 1, 2017.